Raraph84/Status-API/README.md

 npm run build
 ```

-Create a database on your MySQL server, create a MySQL user with edit access to the database, and import `Status-API/database.sql` into the freshly created database
+Create a database on your MySQL server, create a MySQL user with edit access to the database, and import `Status-API/database.sql` into your freshly created database

 Edit the `Status-API/config.json` to match your database host, username and database name, and update the checker priority ids that will affect from what checker the data served to the website is coming from